nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages.md

 * **my-project/src/main/resources/package.xml** is your [Package Manifest]({{page page='package-manifest'}}).
 * **my-project/src/main/resources/install.xml** is your [Scripting Commands Descriptor]({{page page='scripting-commands'}}).

-Then, you can run `maven package` and you'll find your Nuxeo Package ready.
-You can deploy it following those instructions about [installing a Nuxeo Package](https://doc.nuxeo.com/nxdoc/installing-a-new-package-on-your-instance/).
+Run `mvn package` to generate your Nuxeo Package and read [installing a Nuxeo Package](https://doc.nuxeo.com/nxdoc/installing-a-new-package-on-your-instance/) to deploy it.

-### From a Single Module Project
+### From a Maven Single Module Project

-In case you'd like to create a dedicated package for a single module Maven project, you have to create a separate project that will contain a dependency to your project.
-Assume that your project has this [GAV](https://maven.apache.org/guides/mini/guide-naming-conventions.html) `com.bigcorp.sample:my-big-project:1.0-SNAPSHOT`.
+In order to create a dedicated package for a Maven single module project, you have to create a separate project that will contain a dependency to your project.

+The following example assumes that your project's [GAV](https://maven.apache.org/guides/mini/guide-naming-conventions.html) is `com.bigcorp.sample:my-big-project:1.0-SNAPSHOT`.

 ```bash
 $ cd my-project && cd .. # Move to the parent folder of your project root